Contents

 When the program is finished importing, a small window pops up telling you the count (the number of names imported).
 If the count looks correct, you can assume the import went through without a problem.
 To verify the validity of your import, click on the Recipient window’s Search button.
 There you can do a date range or name search to find the records imported.

 Because the import function appends records to an already existing cust.dbf file, it is possible to duplicate names already in the software, so you need to verify whether any records are duplicates.
-In the Search window, select Search For Duplicate Names, then click on the Search button.
+In the Search window, select Search for Duplicate Names, and then click on the Search button.

 In Excel, open the file containing the names and birth dates you want to export to a text file for importing into News of the Past Professional.